KiwiPlastic/RMB_Frankenboard/README.md

  - Select fire, 3 position switch, NO, COM, NO
  - Rev Sw NO, COM
  - Mag Sw NO, COM
+ - USB type C Data Sync lead

  - Android phone & app for configuration, else is on factory defaults.
 	NOTE: App does not work on iPhone.

 	NOTE2: Android phone does not need to be connected to a GSM network.
 Frankenboard uses the phones Blue Tooth for a connection.
 App can be downloaded to via local Wi-Fi connection.

-## Getting Started
+## Getting Started - First Power Up
 On receiving your RMB-Frankenboard, the first thing to do BEFORE any soldering is started, is to confirm its operation.
 Do not remove aerial.

+First download the repository by clicking the big green button over on the Right and selecting the zip.
+You will also need Arduino IDE and a USB type C data sync cable

 Confirm PCB operation in one of two ways: -
 - Option 1.
 Using Phone App.
 Install App on to Android phone from this this link https://play.google.com/apps/internaltest/4701250598279133112 or use APK file in this repository to install App.

-	Power up RMB-Franken board, using USB-C lead in to a USB power supply or USB on a PC/Laptop
+	Power up RMB-Franken board, using USB-C lead into a USB power supply or USB on a PC/Laptop

 	Use App to connect to RMB-Frankenboard and confirm its working by scanning and connecting.